Discharging COVID-19 Patients To Nursing Homes Called A 'Recipe For Disaster'

 Nonetheless, some of the largest states are now ordering nursing homes to accept patients who have been discharged from the hospital but are still recovering from COVID-19.

 These state directives have been strongly condemned by the Society for Post-Acute and Long-Term Care Medicine.
-Dr. Sabine von Preyss, chief medical officer for Avalon Health Care Group and president of the society's Washington state chapter, says that a distinction must be made between nursing homes that have suffered COVID-19 outbreaks and those that are still virus free.
+Dr. Sabine von Preyss, chief medical officer for Avalon Health Care Group and president of the society's Washington state chapter, says that a distinction must be made between nursing homes that have suffered COVID-19 outbreaks and those that are still virus-free.

 "The question is, should we be forced to introduce a disease with such deadly potential into a population that has been sheltered?" says von Preyss.
 "And my experience tells me that would be ill-advised."